apptentive/apptentive-android/docs/migrating_to_3.0.0.md

 2. Easier Integration

     * We've leveraged `ActivityLifecycleCallbacks`, which means you no longer need to add Apptentive into all of your Activities.
 Instead, add a single line of code to your `Application.onCreate()`.
-    * We not use the Gradle manifest merger so that you don't need to add XML to your AndroidManifest.xml.
+    * We now use the Gradle manifest merger so that you don't need to add XML to your `AndroidManifest.xml`.
     * Gradle automatically downloads AAR transitive dependencies, so you only need to add a dependency to the Apptentive Android SDK to integrate.

 3. Styling